mstefan-git/RPubs-Strange-Attractors/README.md

 File 01: Basics of chaos theory

-File 02: Function to iterate/visualize strange attractors
+File 02: Functions to iterate/visualize strange attractors

 File 03: Some examples